gregorw/discriminable/README.md

 Rails 5+ is required.

-Also, in to make this work in `development` environment, the class hierarchy needs to be loaded.
+Also, in order to make this work in `development` environment the class hierarchy needs to be loaded.
 You can do this like so in your `development.rb` file:

 ```ruby
 config.eager_load_paths += Dir['app/models/**/*.rb']